A/N: Many thanks to StrongHermione for being my lovely beta. Enjoy. xx

 The Tower of Babel

 After four months of hard work from hundreds of people, the school was finally rebuilt.
 It didn't look the same, but it would have to do.
-The new year would be started soon, and children were anxious about coming back.
+The new school year would be started soon, and many were anxious about it, parents and students alike.

 "It's beautiful," Hermione said, looking at the statue.
 It was a phoenix, with a snake, lion, badger, and eagle below it.
-All the creatures were intertwined.
+All the creatures were intertwined perfectly.

 Harry nodded.
-He didn't speak much now, after everything they had been through.
+He didn't speak much now after everything they had been through.
 Everyone was worried, but Hermione wasn't.
 She knew he would speak when he was ready.
+She didn't push him like everyone else did, and for that, he was grateful.
+She supported him as best she could and she knew he appreciated it.

 "I especially like how they incorporated so many different factors.
-The phoenix, so we may rise from the ashes of this war, and the different houses, showing the unity is important."
+The phoenix, so we may rise from the ashes of this war, and the different houses, showing that unity is important."

-Harry trailed his hand, tracing over the lion.
+Harry trailed his hand on the monument, his fingers lightly tracing over the lion.
 "I hope this new future is better," he said softly.

 Hermione nodded in agreement.
 "This monument will stand as a testament to what happened here in May.
 Harry, no one will ever forget that we unified to defeat evil, and the victory we achieved here."